We're an affiliate

 - The product is pricey for some users.

-An easy way to enhance the style of your home and keep it safe is by installing the Schlage Camelot keypad deadbolt.
-The deadbolt allows you to create and delete access codes making it suitable for use by friends and family.
-In fact, the deadbolt comes when pre-programmed with two access codes which makes it suitable for use as soon as it arrives.
+An easy way to enhance the style of your home and keep it safe is by installing the Schlage BE365VCAM716 Camelot deadbolt.
+The Schlage Camelot BE365VCAM716 allows you to create and delete access codes making them suitable for use by friends and family.
+In fact, it comes when pre-programmed with two access codes which makes it suitable for use as soon as it arrives.

 Besides that, it features a backlit keypad.
 The keypad design makes it an excellent choice for use in low-lit areas or at night.
-You can get the deadbolt lock as the answer to a lock that is easy to install since it doesn’t call for any wiring.
-Furthermore, the deadbolt lock is an excellent choice for one that is designed to fit standard doors since it comes with universal latches and deadbolts.
+You can get the Schlage Camelot lock as the answer to a lock that is easy to install since it doesn’t call for any wiring.
+Furthermore, the Schlage Camelot lock is an excellent choice for one that is designed to fit standard doors since it comes with universal latches.